ZhihuiLuo/Exact-Diagonalization/README.md

-# Exact-Diagonalization
+A Python implementation of exact diagonalization for fermion system.
-A Python implementation of exact diagonalization algorithm for fermion systems.
+Python>=3.10 is required.